 This is a list of over 9000 campsites for motorhomes, campervans, caravans and camping that are inspected annually by ACSI representatives.

-If you are able to travel outside of the peak season, you can sign up for their Camping Card and that will give you a discount on any of their campsites that are signed up to the scheme, which means that you can stay at the exact same campsites for a little bit less money.
+If you are able to travel outside of the peak season, you can sign up for their Camping Card and that will give you a discount on any of their campsites that are signed up to the scheme, which means that you can stay at the exact same campsites – and save some money on your road trips.

 But even if you can only travel in school holidays, you can still be a member of the main Europe Campsites, which will allow you to have that peace of mind that the campsites you’re staying at are of decent quality.